kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Audit Trail
 ```

-The customer would not manually provide the failure reason in the future production version.
+In the future production version, the customer would not manually provide the failure reason.

+The payment gateway would provide the failure information automatically.

 ---